Location: Hagg Lake, Gaston, OR

 - Conscious purchasing decisions to reduce waste as much as possible

-We are offering two shirt options this year; a short sleeve tech t-shirt and a long sleeve, ¼ zip technical shirt.
+We are offering a full zip fleece jacket with the Hagg Mud logo this year for $35.
 Additional details are available on Ultrasignup.
 Orders must be placed by January 15th to guarantee a shirt.
 Limited stock will be available for purchase at the race.

 It’s time to sit back and relax for the post race fun.
 Activities include:

-- Picking up your finisher socks and finisher bag
+- Picking up your finisher socks and unique 20th anniversary finisher gift

 - Warming up and getting in to your dry post race clothes in our heated changing areas

-- Getting a warm meal from the helpful volunteers in the pavilion
+- Getting a warm meal from Evans Team Adventures

 - Enjoying a relaxing day at the Hagg Lake Spa (also known as wading into the lake)